-- Land-Form PROFILE, which is dealt with in this user guide. - Land-Form PANORAMA[®], which is dealt with in the Land-Form PANORAMA user guide. - Land-Form PROFILE® Plus, which is dealt with in the Land-Form PROFILE Plus technical specification.
+- Land-Form PROFILE, which is dealt with in this user guide; and - Land-Form PANORAMA®, which is dealt with in the Land-Form PANORAMA user guide.

 Land-Form PROFILE features

 Ordnance Survey's Land-Form PROFILE data is a dataset representing the physical shape of the real world.